ionio-lang/ionio/website/docs/SDK/instantiation.md

 contract.functions.<functionName>(...args: Argument[]): Transaction
 ```

 The main way to use smart contracts once they have been instantiated is through the functions defined in the Ionio ~~source code~~ artifact.
 These functions can be found by their name under `functions` member field of a contract object.
-To call these functions, the parameters need to match ones defined in the Ionio artifact.
+To call these functions, the parameters need to match the ones defined in the Ionio artifact.

 These contract functions return an incomplete `Transaction` object, which needs to be completed by providing outputs of the transaction.
 More information about sending transactions is found on the [*Spending Contracts*](/docs/sdk/transactions) page.